-In March 2020, the FASB issued ASU No. 2020-04-Reference Rate Reform (Topic 848) - Facilitation of the Effects of Reference Rate Reform on Financial Reporting, which provides relief for companies preparing for discontinuation of interest rates such as the London Interbank Offered Rate ("LIBOR") in 2021.
+In March 2020, the FASB issued ASU No. 2020-04-Reference Rate Reform (Topic 848) - Facilitation of the Effects of Reference Rate Reform on Financial Reporting and related clarifying guidance, which provides relief for companies preparing for discontinuation of interest rates such as the London Interbank Offered Rate ("LIBOR") in 2021.
 The ASU provides companies with optional expedients mainly relating to eligible contracts, hedging relationships, and other transactions affected by reference rate reform if certain criteria are met.
 The key optional expedients generally allow a Company (1) to account for and present contract modifications as an event that does not require contract remeasurement or reassessment of a previous accounting determination at the modification date, (2) to continue hedge accounting when certain critical terms of a hedging relationship change, and (3) to make a one-time election to sell and/or reclassify certain held-to-maturity debt securities.
-This ASU is effective for all entities as of March 12, 2020 and can be applied prospectively as of the beginning of the interim period that includes March 12, 2020 through December 31, 2022.
-As this ASU has an open effective date until December 31, 2022, the Company will continue to evaluate the impact of this standard on our consolidated financial statements and determine if the Company will adopt this standard.
+This ASU is effective for all entities as of March 12, 2020 and can be applied prospectively as of the beginning of the interim period that includes March 12, 2020 through December 31, 2024.
+As this ASU has an open effective date until December 31, 2024, the Company does not anticipate that this standard, if implemented, will have a material effect on the Company.